Semantic-guided Automatic Natural Image Matting with Trimap Generation Network and Light-weight Non-local Attention: Experiment Settings and Results

-\textbf{Real World Human Data}: To demonstrate the application capability of our approach, we adopt similar adversarial training for real data adaption as Sengupta~\etal~\cite{sengupta2020background}.
-We capture 37 handheld videos for training, in which the subject is moving around and the camera is moved randomly, and combine them with 10 real-world videos from Background Matting~\cite{sengupta2020background}.
-We retrain AIM-pretrained matting pipeline (Net-T-M-Real) end-to-end using soft fusion on 22,144 real-world video frames.
-Net-T of Net-T-M-Real is supervised by pseudo trimap generated by segmentation~\cite{yang2019parsing} and erosion/dilation, while human-finetuned Net-M serves as a teacher for Net-M of Net-T-M-Real.
-End-to-end training and the MSE loss of interaction between generator (Net-T-M-Real) and discriminator help Net-T-M-Real jump out of the local minimum of human-finetuned Net-M.\footnote{Please refer to supplementary materials for training details.} For testing, we combine other 5 self-captured videos and 5 videos from Background Matting~\cite{sengupta2020background}, and then the testset consists of 100 images formed by 10 uniformly-sampled frames from each test video.
-In the user study, we composite matte on the black background and compare Net-T-M-Real with Context-Aware Matting~\cite{hou2019context} on 100 testing images.
-Each user was presented with one web page showing 100 pairs of original image, composite of Net-T-M-Real and CAM-1\footnote{CAM with ME+CE+lap} with the random order of the last two and asked to rate the left composite relative to the right on three scales, i.e. better, similar and worse.
-We survey 10 users and our method achieves 65.8\% better, 28.7\% similar but only 5.5\% worse than CAM-1, which implies the competitive performance of our trimap-free pipeline compared to modest trimap-needed matting on real-world human images with diverse backgrounds.
-Fig.~\ref{fig:real_data} shows the visual comparsion.
+\textbf{Real World Human Data}: To demonstrate trimap-free application capability of our approach in real world, we adopt similar adversarial training for real data adaption as Sengupta et al.~\cite{sengupta2020background}, in which soft segmentation is generated by Parsing R-CNN~\cite{yang2019parsing}.\footnote{Please refer to supplementary materials for training detail.} We capture 37 handheld videos, in which subject is moving around and camera is moved randomly, and combine them with 10 real-world videos from Background Matting~\cite{sengupta2020background} for training (totally 22,144 real-world video frames).
+The testset consists of 100 images generated from 10 uniformly-sampled frames of each testing video (totally 10 testing videos, i.e. half self-captured, half Background Matting videos).
+In user study, we composite matte on black background and compare our approach with Context-Aware Matting.
+Each user was presented with one web page, showing 100 pairs of original image, composite of ours and CAM with random order of the last two.
+Participants are asked to rate the left composite relative to the right on three scales, i.e. better, similar, and worse.
+We survey 10 users and our method achieves 65.8\% better, 28.7\% similar but only 5.5\% worse than CAM, which implies competitive performance of our trimap-free pipeline compared to modest trimap-needed matting on real-world human images with diverse backgrounds.
+Fig.~\ref{fig:real_data} shows visual comparsion.
+This experiment validates that our approach can be trained to adapt to different domains of soft segmentation, therefore, we are confident about practial value of our pipeline.